 For the purposes of demonstration, we could create a thank you page that asks for more in-depth business information, such as income level and marketing challenges:

-After someone converts on the landing page, their and email would already be captured in the “leads” dashboard.
+After someone converts on the landing page, their name and email would already be captured in the “leads” dashboard.
 But if that person also completes this second form and submits their information, that additional data would also be compiled in the same lead record.

 You would then redirect the landing page to the thank you page and see all conversion data about the prospect in your “leads” dashboard within our analytics: